 However, with proper treatment at a comprehensive program like Greenleaf Behavioral Health Hospital, adolescents and teenagers who have been struggling with self-harm can learn how to overcome this compulsion, and can be empowered to pursue happier, healthier, and more satisfying futures.

-Types of Treatment Offered at Greenleaf Behavioral Health Hospital
+Treatment Options for Teens Offered at Greenleaf Behavioral Health Hospital

 At Greenleaf Behavioral Health Hospital, we understand how difficult adolescence can be when a mental health condition is present.
 For this reason, we are proud to offer acute inpatient programming for teens between the ages of 12 and 17.
 When engaged in this invaluable program, young people benefit from compassionate support from our staff and time-tested therapeutic interventions that are proven to help teens successfully manage mental health and substance use concerns.
 Additionally, each teen is afforded highly personalized care in the form of individualized treatment planning that takes into account each young person’s needs and goals for treatment.